*Updated December 2022

 Rethinking how innovation is conducive within a company

-Given the recent changes underway in the global marketplace, many business leaders and executives are recognizing their company’s need to embrace the innovation economy - to see the changing conditions of their market, identifying emerging threats and opportunities, and to develop new strategies in response.
+Given the recent changes underway in the global marketplace, many business leaders and executives are recognizing their company’s need to embrace the innovation economy - to see the changing conditions of their market, identify emerging threats and opportunities, and to develop new strategies in response.

 There is no quick and easy solution to adequately prepare for what to expect in the future.
-Many companies across various sectors will feel the effects of innovation at least to some extent.
+Many companies across various sectors will feel the effects of innovation, at least to some extent.

 Companies must be able to adapt to these changing circumstances.
-By companies having an organization structure capable of responding to these market forces, such as a digital workflow, will they then be able to adequately respond to opportunities and threats through innovation.
+By companies having an organizational structure capable of responding to these market forces, such as a digital workflow, will they then be able to adequately respond to opportunities and threats through innovation.